filipw/strathweb-phi-engine/README.md

 Includes a sample iOS app.

+## Building instructions

+Run `./build.sh` to build the xcframework.
+The open `phi.engine.sample/phi.engine.sample.xcodeproj` and build the SwiftUI app.

 ## Blog post

 For a detailed explanation of how this works, check out the blog post [here](https://www.strathweb.com/2024/05/running-microsoft-phi-3-model-in-an-ios-app-with-rust/).